 The Company applied for exemptions granted under IFRS 1 First-time Adoption of International Financial Reporting Standards endorsed by the FSC.
 Upon the Company's initial adoption of the above standards, its unrealized revaluation increments and cumulative translation adjustments under shareholders' equity had been reclassified to retained earnings at the adoption date.
 In accordance with Ruling No. 1010012865 issued by the FSC on April 6, 2012, an increase in retained earnings, due to the first-time adoption of the IFRSs endorsed by the FSC, shall be reclassified as a special reserve during earnings distribution.
 However, when the adjusted retained earnings, due to the first-time adoption of the IFRSs endorsed by the FSC, are insufficient for the appropriation of special reserve at the transition date, the Company may appropriate a special reserve equals the amount of increase in retained earnings.
-Upon the use, disposal, or reclassification of its related assets, the Company may reverse the special reserve proportionately.
-As of December 31, 2021 and 2020, the special reserve were \$131,658 and \$131,910, respectively.
+Upon the use, disposal, or reclassification of its related assets, the Company may reverse the special reserve were \$131,649 and \$131,658, respectively.

 A portion of current-period earnings and undistributed prior-period earnings shall be reclassified as a special reserve during earnings distribution.
 The amount to be reclassified should be equal to the difference between the total net current-period reduction of special reserve resulting from the first-time adoption of IFRSs and the carrying amount of other shareholders' equity as stated above.
 Similarly, a portion of undistributed prior-period earnings shall be reclassified as a special reserve (which does not qualify for earnings distribution) to account for cumulative changes to other shareholders' equity pertaining to prior periods due to the first-time adoption of IFRSs.
 Amounts of subsequent reversals pertaining to the net reduction of other shareholders' equity shall qualify for additional distributions.
-As of December 31, 2021 and 2020, the special reserve were \$127,219 and \$31,831, respectively.
+As of December 31, 2022 and 2021, the special reserve were \$353,847 and \$127,219, respectively.